Jojishi96/wordpress-custom-REST-API-plugin/README.md

 # Custom REST API Endpoint for WordPress
-A small, plugin for Wordpress for creating and calling a custom GET request endpoint.
+A small plugin for Wordpress for creating and calling a custom GET request endpoint.

 Installation: